digiaonline/docs/guides/front-end.md

 ## Bower vs npm

-Bower was traditionally used by front-end projects.
+Bower was formerly used by front-end projects.

 npm is used by Node and Webpack-based projects.

 Generally speaking, Bower is used by older JavaScript applications where separate source files are simply concatenated to form a single bundle.
-Bower modules utilize global variables to communicate with each other.
-Please use Bower only if you’re working on an existing project that’s built on top of Bower.
-Also note that Bower-based applications typically also contain a package.json file (npm’s manifest) for managing developer tool dependencies.
+Bower components utilize global variables to communicate with each other.
+Please use Bower only if you’re working on an existing project that already uses Bower.
+Note that Bower-based applications also typically contain a package.json file (npm’s manifest) for managing developer tool dependencies.

+Owing to the popularity of Webpack and Browserify, npm has become the go-to package manager for front-end applications as well.
+The universalization of npm modules now allows front-end developers to embrace the same conveniences that have made the Node ecosystem great.
+The encapsulated nature of modules brings greater clarity and improved structure to applications.

+If you're starting a new project, you should use npm.

 ## Typical development workflow